 State Name Boat Code Postal Code

 Massachusetts MS MA

-Hawaii НА HI
+Hawaii HA HI

 California CF CA

-Colorado CL CO
+Colorado CL СО

 Delaware DL DE

 Kansas KA KS

 Michigan MC MI

 Mississippi MI MS

 Nebraska NB NE

 Washington WN WA

 Wisconsin WS WI

 Sticker Present?: Circle "yes" if the boat displays the current year's Lake and River Protection sticker (see below).
 The sticker color changes each year.
 This is also where you indicate if the boat is non-motorized by circling "NM".
-You are encouraged to inspect non-motorized watercraft.
+Non-motorized vessels should also be inspected thoroughly.
 If "yes" or "no" is circled then it is understood that the boat is mortorized.
 It is important that one of these three options is circled.

 The sticker reads "Stop Aquatic Hitchhikers -Preserve Maine Waters" and is physically attached to the Maine watercraft annual registration sticker.
-Owners of Maine-registered watercraft automatically pay the combined cost of the sticker (\$15) and the annual registration when the boat is registered for use on inland waters.
+Owners of Maine-registered watercraft automatically pay the combined cost of the sticker (\$25) and the annual registration when the boat is registered for use on inland waters.

-Owners of motorized boats with out-of-state registration are required to purchase and affix a separate non-resident sticker (right) annually.
-The cost is \$45.
+Owners of motorized boats with out-of-state registration are required to purchase and affix a separate nonresident sticker (right) annually.
+The cost is \$60.

 What does this mean for you, the CBI?
-For Maine-registered boats, look for the rectangular "Stop Aquatic Hitchhikers - Preserve Maine Waters" sticker attached to the boat's annual registration sticker (above).
-For non
+For Maineregistered boats, look for the rectangular "Stop Aquatic Hitchhikers - Preserve Maine Waters" sticker attached to the boat's annual registration sticker (above).
+For non Maine-registered boats, look for a white, square sticker (right) with colored text matching the wording and color of the Maine sticker.
+This should be located beside the outof-state bow registration number.